volodinaleksey/zabbix_template_nvidia_gpu/README.md

 * Power Default Limit, Draw, Max Limit

 LLD using for GPUs discovery and items creation.

+This template was tested on:
+* Windows 10
+* Single and multiply NVIDIA GPUs

 ## Setup
 Install Zabbix agent on Windows OS according to Zabbix documentation.